carolynw25/XYZGator/Sprint2.md

 <a name="UpdateUser"></a>

 ## UpdateUser()
-The UpdateUser() is a handler function for updating a user's information.
+UpdateUser() is a handler function for updating a user's information.
 It accepts an HTTP request with a user ID parameter and the updated user information in the request body, updates the user in the database, and returns the updated user information as a JSON response.
 ```
 go
 func UpdateUser(w http.ResponseWriter, r *http.Request) {